grvuolo/liberty-spgi-lab/141-Liberty-InstantOn-Serverless/README.md

 ## 4. Enhance the OpenShift Cloud Platform (OCP) environment

+> **NOTE**: this step is not necessary as open liberty operator is available.
+Trust the instructor

 Perform the following steps to enhance OCP to better manage OCP services, such as Knative, which provides serverless or scale-to-zero functionality.

 The Liberty Operator provides resources and configurations that make it easier to run Open Liberty applications on OCP.
 To verify if the Liberty Operator is available on the server side, please use the following command: